Opel Speedster: Design and development

 Due to changes in European crash safety regulations for the 2000 model year, Lotus needed to replace the original Elise.
 In October 1999, a deal was made between Lotus and General Motors in order for the former to gain sufficient funds to develop a new Elise.
-As part of the deal, Lotus agreed to develop and produce the Opel Speedster and Vauxhall VX220 on its new Series 2 Elise chassis.
+As part of the deal, Lotus agreed to develop and produce the Opel Speedster and Vauxhall VX220 on a variation of its new Series 2 Elise chassis, having a 30mm longer wheelbase and lower door sills compared to its Lotus counterpart.
 The first Speedster concept car was shown at the 1999 Geneva Motor Show.

 Whilst the new Elise would use a 1.8 L Toyota ZZ engine, similar to that found in the Toyota Celica, the Speedster was designed to use a 2.2 L GM Ecotec engine from the Opel Astra.
 Neither engine had been used in the original Elise, which was fitted with a 1.8-litre Rover K-Series engine.

 In order to accommodate the production of the new cars, Lotus expanded its Hethel factory to a capacity of 10,000 cars, with around 3,500 slots allocated towards the Speedster.
 Production of the Speedster commenced in March 2001.

 The Speedster utilized an aluminium frame that weighed only 72 kg, and bodywork made entirely of fibreglass.
 The entire car weighed 875 kg, making it roughly 100 kg lighter than the similarly sized Toyota MR2.
 The Speedster's all-aluminium alloy 2.2 L Z22SE engine produced 145 hp, making the Speedster considerably more powerful than the Series 2 Elise was at launch.